 Earliest records of ‘Shenzhen’ as a city: 1410

 Average temperature: 22.4 Deg.
 Celcius

 Average number of people who use the metro: 446,000

 Number of public buses: 12,500

 Average Income: 50,456 RMB (2010)

 Transport in the city is of a high standard, with a modern bus fleet and bus routes providing a high level of coverage.
 The metro, aka subway rail system, is modern and under expansion, currently there are 5 lines providing connection to most districts of greater Shenzhen.
 The taxi fleet is also modern and getting a taxi at most times is not difficult.
-Taxi drivers are well mannered and there are few complaints about there service and prices are low by western standards but higher than most other cities in China.
+Taxi drivers are well mannered and there are few complaints about their service and prices are low by western standards but higher than most other cities in China.
 More on transport here shenzhenshopper.com/transport

-There are several international schools in Shenzhen teaching in English right through kindergarten, middle school and high school.
-Theres a great round-up of schools here: http://www.startinchina.com/shenzhen/life/international_schools_shenzhen.html
+There are several international schools in Shenzhen teaching in English right through kindergarten, middle school, and high school.
+There’s a great round-up of schools here: http://www.startinchina.com/shenzhen/life/international_schools_shenzhen.html